X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 **TYPE: Command**
 **FORMAT: EDIT \[&lt;filename&gt;\]**

-**Action:** Opens the built-in text editor, X16-Edit, a modeless with similar in features to GNU Nano.
+**Action:** Opens the built-in text editor, X16-Edit, a modeless editor with features similar to GNU Nano.

 * Without an argument, the editor begins with an empty file.
 * With a string argument, it attempts to load a file before displaying it.